kernel-data/kernel-booking-wp-plugin/README.md

-# Kernel Booking Wordpress Plugin
+# Kernel Booking WordPress Plugin

-Easily embed Kernel Booking directly into your Wordpress site.
+Easily embed Kernel Booking directly into your WordPress site.

 **NOTE: You must have a [Kernel Booking](https://www.kernelbooking.co.uk) account to use this plugin**

 ## License

-The Kernel Booking Wordpress Plugin is licensed under the GPL v3 or later.
+The Kernel Booking WordPress Plugin is licensed under the GPL v3 or later.

 ```
 This program is free software: you can redistribute it and/or modify